The 5 Scrum Values Easily Explained

-“Scrum is more about behavior than it is about process“.
+“Scrum is more about behavior than it is about the process.”
 That is what “Scrum Caretaker” Gunther Verheyen has said.
-The meaning behind is easy to explain: The success of a project depends on the interactions and collaboration of the team.
+The meaning behind this is easy to explain: The success of a project depends on the interactions and collaboration of the team.
 Therefore we do not only have rules and principles.
-5 core Scrum values are defining a code of ethics for every Scrum team.
+5 core Scrum values define a code of ethics for every Scrum team.

 Whereas Scrum principles are used as guidelines, Scrum values can be seen as commandments.
 They are the base of a well-working and successful team and give direction for every work interaction.
 By committing to the Scrum values, it is possible for teams f.e. to communicate more effectively.
 This will lead to better teamwork which is the key to successful projects.

 “Scrum team members have courage to do the right thing and work on tough problems.”

 - Courage is needed to handle challenging tasks.
 It means to accept changes or to take risks when needed.
 In this way it is possible to learn and shape a creative, innovative, and productive team.
 It is very welcome to think of different approaches and present them to the team.
 Courage also means speaking honestly and to ask questions when facing problems.
 By staying committed to this value, you are willing to push yourself beyond your comfort zone and drive the team’s overall performance.

 “Everyone focuses on the work of the Sprint and the goals of the Scrum team.”

 - Focus is about staying on track and not losing your goal.
 To complete tasks it is indispensable for agile teams to talk openly to each other.
 In this way, it is possible to eliminate distractions or solve individual workloads.
 The scrum master has here a core role in eliminating obstacles and problems.
 So the team can work unhindered and stick to their individual roles and responsibilities.
 The product backlog also helps the team to focus on the most important things by prioritizing tasks and creating a roadmap for the next sprints.